svpatil1/Contact-Application-Spring-MVC/README.md

 # Contact-Application-Spring-MVC
-Develop a contact application using Spring MVC.
+Developed a contact application using Spring MVC.
 The user can edit, delete, delete(bulk) and save contact in SQL database.